 - (goats of less than 2 months; or

 - cattle of less than 6 months; or

 - goats or sheep of less than 3 months;

-- Teaching techniques about pregnancy testing of cattle by a veterinarian to an owner of cattle.
+- teaching techniques about pregnancy testing of cattle by a veterinary surgeon to an owner of cattle;

 Fee or reward

 It is an offence under the Veterinary Surgeons Act for a person who is not a registered veterinarian to perform an act of veterinary science for a fee or reward.